eagle-dai/practical-computer-vision/docs/setup-wandb.md

 5. Name it `WANDB_API_KEY`
 6. Paste your API key in the value field
 7. Click "Create"
+8. Make sure that the entry is set with a checkbox to its left so that the key is usable in the Kaggle notebook

 ## Add API Key to Colab